brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 $ brig run brigadecore/brigade-tutorial-config -f brigade.js -p payload.json --namespace brigade
 ```

-Command above will trigger brigade workflow by executing `brigade.js` script with a data from `payload.json`.
+Command above will trigger a Brigade workflow by executing the `brigade.js` script with the data from `payload.json`.

-At this point our `brigade.js` script will simply use Kubernetes API to create new namespace.
-Name of new namespace is set in payload json.
+At this point our `brigade.js` script will simply use the Kubernetes API to create a new namespace.
+The name of new namespace is set in payload json.

-We first comparing it with a list of `protected` namespace names and then we're using
+First, we compare the namespace with a list of `protected` namespace names and then we're using
 API to check if the namespace already exists, and if not, we create it.

-> **With power of Kubernetes API we can easily orchestrate any aspects of our pipeline.**
+> **With the power of the Kubernetes API we can easily orchestrate any aspects of our pipeline.**

 ## Environment Dependencies